albi3ro/M4/_posts/2015-01-14-Spin-Chain-Prerequisities.md

              --- someone

-The Ising, XY, and Heisenburg cases all fall into the special class of problems which have exact solutions in the infinite size limit.
+The Ising, XY, and Heisenberg cases all fall into the special class of problems which have exact solutions in the infinite size limit.
 Very few exact solutions of quantum mechanics problems exist, so we try and get as much mileage as we can out of the couple of ones we have.

 Interestingly enough, once one solution to a problem comes along, someone figures out a different way to approach the same problem.